AI and Labor in Manufacturing: Is the Party Starting or Are We Still in the Ditch?

 When the sector is “still in the ditch,” this helps manufacturers maintain quality and throughput with fewer errors and less rework, even when open inspector positions are hard to fill.
 If the “party” does start and demand increases, the same systems allow plants to accept more orders without requiring a proportional increase in inspection headcount.

-Dock operations are another area where AI can help manufacturing labor shortages without removing people altogether.
+Dock operations are another area where AI can help address manufacturing labor shortages without removing people altogether.

 Cameras and AI models can assist with: